Telephone: 0117 964 7181 Email Us

 Without a doubt, reading as often as possible is THE thing which will make the greatest difference to your child’s education.
 In Oak Class, we value immensely the contribution that reading makes to your children’s lives and so it permeates much of what we do.

-In Oak Class, children will take an online multiple choice quiz to determine what book level would be most closely matched to their reading ability.
+When using the library system in Oak Class, children will take an online multiple choice quiz to determine what book level would be most closely matched to their reading ability.
 This comes in decimal form, e.g. 4.5.
 Children will read their own ‘4.5’ book, then take a small book quiz in school when it is finished.
 If they score 80% of the questions right, then they move up to the next decimal level (4.6 in this instance.)
 Word counts will be collectively added together from everything that your children read, and a league table exists in class where children can win prizes with the more words that they read.

 Daily reading is obviously incredibly beneficial, but we understand that lives are busy.
 So, using the Reading Records as evidence, every child that reads 4 times or more in a week will receive a raffle ticket which goes into a hat.
 Each half term, a random ticket is drawn from the hat with the winner receiving a £5 book token!